rachd/WWC-Richmond-Coding-Challenges/README.md

 If you prefer to work alone, that is okay too!

-# 2. Pick a Coding Challenege
+# 2. Pick a Coding Challenge
 Choose a coding challenge.
 Here are some suggestions we have provided.

 - Convert a number between 1 and 100 to Roman numerals.
 Bonus: Convert Roman numerals to Roman numerals.